dotnet/docs/docs/core/tools/dotnet-install-script.md

 `./dotnet-install.sh --channel 2.0 --install-dir ~/cli`

-Install the 1.1.0 version of the shared runtime
+Install the 1.1.0 version of the shared runtime:

 Windows: